Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Proposed Schemes

-The algorithm \pqhasesver~also relies on \hors, but with the assistance of \pqhasescomconstr~to obtain the corresponding public commitments.
-It is important to note that \pqhases~distinct itself from symmetric-key approaches (e.g., MACs alone or use of secure hardware to compute/verify MACs) by providing public verifiability and non-repudiation.
-The verifier can validate the signatures with an offline interaction with \cco, which only supplies commitments and does not perform the verification itself.
+The algorithm \pqhasesver~also depends on \hors, leveraging \pqhasescomconstr~to acquire certified public commitments which are verified via the \cco~public key (Step 1-2).
+Upon having a valid commitment which represent the public key, it continues by performing the \hors~signature verification algorithm (Step 3-4).
+It is important to note that \pqhases~distinct itself from symmetric-key methods (e.g., MACs alone or use of secure hardware to compute/verify MACs) by providing public verifiability and non-repudiation.
+The verifier can validate the signatures with an offline interaction with \cco, which only supplies commitments and does not perform the verification.

-Our design allows verifiers to request the one-time commitments prior to signature verification.
-This approach effectively eliminates delays caused by network and \cco~computations. which avoids the network and \cco~computation delays. \pqhases~offers an adjustable storage-computation trade-off by controlling the number of pre-computed keys stored at \cco.
-We observed that \cco~could benefit from an optimizer that manages the data storage overhead for each signer.
-For instance, an example of such an optimizer could be implemented using a Reinforcement Learning algorithm that learns from previous verifier requests~\cite{mao2016resource}.
+Our design allows verifiers to request the one-time public keys before signature verification, which avoids the network and \cco~computation delays. \pqhases~offers an adjustable storage-computation trade-off by controlling the number of pre-computed keys stored at \cco.
+We observed that \cco~could benefit from an optimizer that manage the data storage overhead for each signer.
+For instance, this optimizer could be implemented with a Reinforcement Learning algorithm that learns from previous verifier requests~\cite{mao2016resource} in order to reduce the computation delay.